AnnieGitUrGun/sUASPilotCertificationPresentation/md/gettinglicense.md

 _**Who is eligible?**_

-  Anyone 16 or older may take the Remote Pilot exam.                              |
+- Anyone 16 or older                                                              |
+- Be able to read, speak, write, and understand English (exceptions may be made if the person is unable to meet one of these requirements for a medical reason, such as hearing impairment)                    |
+- Be in a physical and mental condition to safely operate a small UAS             |
+- Pass the initial aeronautical knowledge exam at an FAA-approved knowledge testing center |

 <br>